postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/making-soap-requests.md

 ## Next steps

-Check out the [Public SOAP APIs](https://www.postman.com/cs-demo/workspace/public-soap-apis/overview) collection for sample requests you can try in Postman.
+Check out the [Public SOAP APIs](https://www.postman.com/cs-demo/workspace/public-soap-apis/overview) collection for sample requests you can send in Postman.